hanxiaomax/Learncpp_CN/docs/9-5-Pass-by-lvalue-reference.md

 Because class types can be expensive to copy (sometimes significantly so), class types are usually passed by const reference instead of by value to avoid making an expensive copy of the argument.
 Fundamental types are cheap to copy, so they are typically passed by value.

-Best practice
+!!! success "最佳实践"

 	Pass fundamental types by value, and class (or struct) types by const reference.

-The cost of pass by value vs pass by reference (advanced)
+## 按值传递和按引用传递的开销比较（进阶话题）

 Not all class types need to be passed by reference.
 And you may be wondering why we don’t just pass everything by reference.
 In this section (which is optional reading), we discuss the cost of pass by value vs pass by reference, and refine our best practice as to when we should use each.